-Many, many colleges – from Ivy Leagues like Yale to private schools like Rice and public schools like The University of California – say that Pass/Fail grades during your spring 2020 semester will not have a negative impact on admissions decisions.
+Many, many colleges – from Ivy Leagues like Yale to private schools like Rice and public schools like The University of California – say that Pass/Fail grades during school semesters affected by the pandemic will not have a negative impact on admissions decisions.
 The one good thing about a global pandemic is that it is, well, global; everyone experienced it and is aware that it continues to affect the world.

-Many, many colleges – from Ivy Leagues like Yale to private schools like Rice and public schools like The University of California – say that Pass/Fail grades during your spring 2020 semester will not have a negative impact on admissions decisions.
+Many, many colleges – from Ivy Leagues like Yale to private schools like Rice and public schools like The University of California – say that Pass/Fail grades during school semesters affected by the pandemic will not have a negative impact on admissions decisions.

 Colleges will continue to look at your college application holistically, weighing the course rigor of your entire transcript, advanced classes, extracurricular involvement, application essays and SAT/ACT scores in their decision.

-If your grades have been good throughout high school, or have consistently improved semester-over-semester, college admissions officers will assume that this trend continued in Spring 2020, even if all they have to go off of is a “P.”
+If your grades have been good throughout high school, or have consistently improved semester-over-semester, college admissions officers will assume that this trend continued, even if all they have to go off of is a “P.”